matloff/omsi/README.md

 <a name="install">Installing the package (instructors and students)</a>
 </h3>

-You will need Python 2 (not Python 3) installed on your machine.
-For Mac and Linux systems, it should already be there, but it is easily downloadable for Windows.
+You will need Python 2.7 (not Python 3) installed on your machine.
+For Mac and Linux systems, it may already be there, but it is easily downloadable for Windows.

 You must have Python in your executable search path.
 To check this,